-Your imprint name is different to your author name, which is the name you are writing a single book under.
-It’s also different to your publisher name.
+Your imprint name is different from your author name, which is the name you are writing a single book under.
+It’s also different from your publisher's name.
 Are you confused yet?
 Let's break down what an imprint is and how to set it up.

 The dictionary tells us that an imprint is

 Noun: a mark or impression left behind by printing, pressing, or stamping.

 Verb: to imprint is to leave your mark, either physically or figuratively.
 Now there’s a verb that speaks to many authors’ motivations.

 Little wonder, then, that in the publishing world, an imprint is the publisher’s trade or brand name for a specific group of works.

 The line of authority is Publisher Name → Imprint Name → Author Name

 - Your publisher name is the legal entity you are publishing under.
 It could be a company or sole trader, among other entities